What to expect during your stay

 Each weekday starts with a breakfast and includes both structured activities and free time, both individually and as part of a peer group.

-Weekends are less structured and include educational, self-help, and wellness groups, chapel services, and time for family visitation.
-You can spend your free time in any number of ways, whether working out at the gym on campus, visiting our in-house business center, reading or journaling.
+Weekends are less structured and include educational, self-help, and wellness groups, chapel services, and ask you clinical team about visitation.
+You can spend your free time in any number of ways, whether working out at the gym on campus, reading or journaling.

 A Typical Day at The Steward House